stevenctl/blog/content/tech/chinese_app/index.md

 * TTS all over the place.

 And I still have a lot to do:
-* A library of CI content to feed into the reader
+* A library of Comprehensible Input content to feed into the reader
 * Camera based OCR to look up words you encounter IRL
 * Component/radical search for the dictionary
 * A floating widget that displays over other apps to look up words